asifkd012020/open-itg-aws_runbooks/ecr/PLAYBOOK.md

 **How?** You can manually scan container images stored in Amazon ECR, or you can configure your repositories to scan images when you push them to a repository.
 The last completed image scan findings can be retrieved for each image.
 Amazon ECR sends an event to Amazon EventBridge when an image scan is completed.
 For details on how to set up scans on an image or repository, see [Endnote 3](#endnote-3).

 ## Respond/Recover
-### 1. Utilize Amazon EventBridge for automated incident response
+### 1. Utilize an event-based solution for automated incident response
 NIST CSF:
 |NIST Subcategory Control|Description|
 |-----------|------------------------|